Understanding Density at the Particle Level

 This deep dive covers Understanding Density at the Particle Level within Density for GCSE Physics.
 Revise Density in Particle Model for GCSE Physics with 13 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 2 of 13 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position